neil-ca/zero2prod/README.md

 to evolve our database schema as follows:
 * add a new table, subscription_tokens
 * add a new mandatory column, status, to the existing subscriptions table
+### Multi-step Migrations
+A big bang release won't cut it - we need to get there in multiple, smaller steps.
+The pattern is somewhat similar to what we see in test-driven development: we don't change code and test at the same time - one of the two needs to stay still while the other changes.